-International Medical Corps is responding to control a cholera outbreak in Yemen that simmered through the fall and winter months with an average of around 250 cases per week between October of 2016 when it was first detected through the winter and early spring of 2017.
+International Medical Corps is responding to control the world’s largest cholera outbreak in Yemen.
+The outbreak simmered through the fall and winter months with an average of around 250 cases per week between October of 2016 when it was first detected before exploding in late April with as many as 5,000 suspected new cases per day.

-In late April, it suddenly mushroomed into to a major national health disaster with about 5,000 new suspected cases per day being reported through the early summer.
-By the end of the third week in July the World Health Organization had reported over 360,000 suspected cases extending over most of the country’s 23 governorates.
-In mid-summer it was described by the UN as the world’s largest cholera outbreak.
-In less than three months, over 1,800 deaths have been associated with the epidemic.
+By early November the World Health Organization had reported over 900,000 suspected cases extending over all but one of the country’s 23 governorates.
+In mid-summer it was described by the UN as the world’s largest cholera outbreak and has only expanded further since, although recent data indicate both the rate of new cases and the fatality rate are declining.
+Nearly 2,200 deaths have been associated with the epidemic.
 More than a third of those affected are children.

 While cholera is endemic to Yemen, the current outbreak is the largest in recent memory